Hurricane Grace strengthens heading for 2nd hit on Mexico | Science-Environment

 Heriberto Montes Ortiz, the head of the General Technical Sub-Directorate of Mexico's National Water Commission, said Grace could cause rivers and streams to swell as well as flooding in low-lying areas, landslides and damage to roads and highways.

-The agency is monitoring rivers, dams and communities expected to see heavy rain, particularly in the states of Veracruz, Puebla, Hidalgo and Tlaxcala.
+The agency was monitoring rivers, dams and communities expected to see heavy rain, particularly in the states of Veracruz, Puebla, Hidalgo and Tlaxcala.

 The hurricane hit early Thursday near Tulum, a resort town famed for its Mayan ruins.
 Some families passed harrowing hours sheltering from cracking trees and flying debris.